 BACK TO TOP

 Chinquapin Park Recreation Center provides a variety of services, including: an indoor 25-meter pool and diving well, outdoor basketball and volleyball courts, locker rooms, a nature trail, aquatic and fitness classes, lighted tennis courts, men and women saunas, a fitness room, facility rentals and racquetball courts.
 For more information, call 703.746.5553.

-- Admission Fees and Passes for Residents 55 and Up
+- Admission Fees and Passes for Alexandria Residents*

 - 1-month Unlimited Fitness Pass

 - Racquetball Play

 - Prime Time- $11 per hour